-Results: We propose a fast and simple algorithm, Macarons, to select a small, complementary subset of variants by avoiding redundant pairs that are likely to be in linkage disequilibrium.
+Results: We propose a fast and simple algorithm, Macarons, to select a small, complementary subset of variants by avoiding redundant pairs that are in linkage disequilibrium.
 Our method features two interpretable parameters that control the time/performance trade-off without requiring parameter tuning.
-In our computational experiments, we show that Macarons consistently achieves similar or better prediction performance than state-of-the-art selection methods while having a simpler premise and being at least two orders of magnitude faster.
-Overall, Macarons can seamlessly scale to the human genome with $\sim 10^7$ variants in a matter of minutes while taking the dependencies between the variants into account.
+In our computational experiments, we show that Macarons consistently achieves similar or better prediction performance than state-of-the-art selection methods while having a simpler premise and being at least 2 orders of magnitude faster.
+Overall, Macarons can seamlessly scale to the human genome with ~107 variants in a matter of minutes while taking the dependencies between the variants into account.